Celtic Week Classes - July 16-22, 2017

 ADVANCED IRISH FIDDLE B (Liz Carroll)

-The advanced fiddle class will work on good bowing and ornamentation, and we’ll tackle interesting and challenging tunes.
+This advanced fiddle class will work on good bowing and ornamentation, and we’ll tackle interesting and challenging tunes.
 We’ll learn some new tunes and brush up on some old ones, and we’ll even learn a ‘Liz tune’ or two.
 (Class limit: 30)

-INTERMEDIATE SCOTTISH FIDDLE (Laura Risk)
+ADVANCED SCOTTISH FIDDLE (Laura Risk)

 INTRO TO CELTIC FIDDLE (Andrew Finn Magill)